rosflight/rosflight_firmware/docs/user-guide/hardware-setup.md

 # Parts list

-To use ROSflight to its full potential, you will need the following parts on your MAV (Minature Aerial Vehicle).
+To use ROSflight to its full potential, you will need the following parts.
+Some parts are onboard your MAV (Minature Aerial Vehicle), others are on the ground.
 ROSflight supports both multirotor and fixedwing vehicles.

+*Onboard the MAV*
 1. Aircraft Frame, Motor(s), ESC(s), Battery and Propeller(s)
 2. Flight Controller (FC)
-3. Any external sensors
-4. Vibration Isolation for FC
+3. Vibration Isolation for FC
+4. Any external sensors
+5. R/C Receiver
-5. Onboard Computer
+6. Onboard Computer
-6. Wi-Fi Router and Dongle
-7. RC transmitter and receiver
+7. Wi-Fi Antenna, or access of some kind to ground-station, wireless network (e.g. Ubiquiti Bullet) *Ground Station*
+8. Ground-Station, Wireless Network (e.g. Wi-Fi Router, Ubiquiti Rocket)
+9. R/C transmitter
-8. Laptop or base station computer
+10. Laptop or base station computer
-9. Joystick (Xbox controller)
+11. Joystick (Xbox controller)

 ## Frame, Motors, ESCs, Battery and Propeller